Medical Student Course

 Following the screening step, you should be have assessed the duration of the pregnancy and established that the client is eligible to take medical abortion drugs.
 Based on the local situation and the availability of drugs, there are two options for a medical abortion:

 Option 1: A combination regimen that uses mifepristone followed by

 Option 2: Using repeated doses of misoprostol only

-to the client along with the cost options for them to decide their preferred option.
+Where both options are available, information on their effectiveness should be presented to the client along with the cost options for them to decide their preferred option.
 Salient features of both the methods are compared in the following table.